WORK IN PROGRESS

 The same goes for many building in Karadjordjeva street.
 Potentially, that is the most beautiful part of the city.
 But it was also totally neglected for many decades.

-I have also ever known buildings in this street as grey or black.
+I’ve also ever known buildings in this street as grey or black.
 It’s actually quite amazing to see, for the first time, how beautiful they are.

 BELGRADE WATERFRONT

-All this is done as part of currently the biggest construction project in Belgrade – the Belgrade Waterfront.
+All this work is done as part of currently the biggest construction project in Belgrade – the Belgrade Waterfront.

 I’ve mentioned this project in my original article on Belgrade.
 The works are ongoing and, compared with the last time when I was in Belgrade, two more buildings have been nearly completed.